A1Liu/tci/README.md

 - Casting in the C style is not supported.
 Instead, a builtin `cast(expr, type)` is provided.
 - Anonymous structs aren't supported.
+- Implicit types on functions aren't supported.
-- Implicit function declarations are not allowed.
+- Implicit function declarations aren't supported.
+- Type names must start with an uppercase leter, and variable names must start with a lowercase letter.